-NO.7 WE NEED LOCAL PARTNERS TO GET THE JOB DONE
+NO. 7 WE NEED LOCAL PARTNERS TO GET THE JOB DONE

-This is a common excuse among front-line employees such as sales agents and logistic staff doing business in a challenging or unfamiliar environment.
+This is a common excuse among frontline employees such as sales agents and logistic staff doing business in a challenging or unfamiliar environment.
 For example, an employee may be tasked with establishing an office in a new country.
 They may face complex, confusing regulations, or a foreign culture where making inroads relies heavily on personal relationships with decision makers.

-In such cases, businesses may choose to involve local partners for the execution of day-to-day business activities, such as obtaining licences, permits and other authorisations.
-Such local partners can include business development consultants, sales representatives, customs agents, lawyers and accountants, all with an in-depth knowledge of local business customs and practices, as well as extensive personal networks 18 partner, the employees can then excuse themselves by denying any absolute knowledge or direct responsibility.
+In such cases, companies may choose to involve local partners for the execution of day-to-day business activities, such as obtaining licences, permits and other authorisations.
+Such local partners can include business development consultants, sales representatives, customs agents, lawyers and accountants, all with an in-depth knowledge of local business customs and practices, as well as extensive personal networks 18

 Engaging with local partners may indeed yield operational benefits.
 But the underlying rationale may be to outsource the risk of corruption to a third party.
-An employee may be aware that in a particular country, an improper payment can help to speed up processes or obtain services.
+An employee may be aware that in a particular country an improper payment can help to speed up processes or obtain services.
 But an employee may prefer not to get their "hands dirty".
-In the case of misconduct by the local
+In the case of misconduct by the local partner, the employees can then excuse themselves by denying any absolute knowledge or direct responsibility.